How to Put a Curse on Someone: Real Ritual Methods

 Prayer and chanting: Catholic "Prayer to St. Michael," Islamic "Ayat al-Kursi," and Buddhist "Om Mani Padme Hum" all serve protective functions.

 Cleansing rituals: Smoke cleansing (sage, palo santo, sandalwood) and water rituals remove perceived curse energy.
+If someone has already placed a curse on you, follow the complete how to remove a curse guide — cord-cutting, mirror reversal, and the universal four-step removal method.

 Signs You May Be Cursed (According to Tradition)